Amber Heard accuses Johnny Depp of sexual assault in new claims at trial

 Ms Vasquez countered the sexual assault allegations by claiming that Ms Heard made them up to further bolster her argument when she realised she would have to defend her claims in court.

-“Ms. Heard had never made that accusation against Mr. Depp — it was never part of her allegations of abuse in 2016.
+“Ms Heard had never made that accusation against Mr Depp — it was never part of her allegations of abuse in 2016.
 So, what changed?
 When she realized the seriousness of what she alleged [about being the victim of domestic abuse], she panicked and alleged sexual assault,” she told the jury.
-“In Mr. Depp’s fifty-eight years, not a single woman has ever accused him of violence, and nobody in Hollywood or the world had any reason to believe he was an abuser – until Ms. Heard publicly accused him.”
+“In Mr Depp’s 58 years, not a single woman has ever accused him of violence, and nobody in Hollywood or the world had any reason to believe he was an abuser – until Ms Heard publicly accused him.”

 Register for free to continue reading